Surb22/2021_Spring_finals-1/README.md

 H0:The overall trend of employing foreign workers in speciality occupations (for which H1B is required) has increased due to globalisation and development in the means of communication and transport.

-H1:There was no change seen in employment of foreign workers.
+H1:There has been no change in employment of foreign workers over the years.

 Hypothesis 2: There has been a notable change in the number of Labor Condition Applications being certified based on who was there in the White house and